-Subscription and services revenue is derived primarily from recurring subscription fees related to service plans such as Ooma Business, Ooma Residential and other communications services, and to a lesser extent from payments associated with our Talkatone mobile application and prepaid international calls.
+Subscription and services revenue is derived primarily from recurring subscription fees related to service plans such as Ooma Business, Ooma Residential and other communications services and, to a lesser extent, from payments associated with our Talkatone mobile application and prepaid international calls.
 We expect our subscription and services revenue to grow as we expand our core user base, driven primarily by growth in Ooma Business.
+We expect revenues from Ooma Business will continue to account for most of our revenue for the foreseeable future.